git-town/git-town/website2/src/install.md

 and put it somewhere into your `%PATH%`.

-If you use the Windows Subsystem for Linux, install [wsl-open](https://www.npmjs.com/package/wsl-open) to make the commands [git town repo](https://github.com/git-town/git-town/blob/master/documentation/commands/repo.md) and
+If you use the Windows Subsystem for Linux, install [wsl-open](https://www.npmjs.com/package/wsl-open) to allow the commands [git town repo](https://github.com/git-town/git-town/blob/master/documentation/commands/repo.md) and
 [git town new-pull-request](https://github.com/git-town/git-town/blob/master/documentation/commands/new-pull-request.md)
-work.
+to open your browser for you.

 ### Linux

-There are several options to install Git Town on Linux distributions.
-On Debian-based systems, [download](https://github.com/git-town/git-town/releases/latest) the `.deb` file matching your CPU architecture and run:
+On Debian-based systems,
+[download](https://github.com/git-town/git-town/releases/latest) the `.deb` file matching your CPU architecture and run: